 Did Not Meet is Performance Level Zero (PL0).
 With PL0, districts can rename the lowest level of performance to meet local needs.
 Learn more about Performance Level Zero (PL0).

 I’ve created assessments for next year.
 What do I need to do to make sure they’re ready for testing?

-The only thing you’ll need to do for assessments you’ve created this summer is verify that the performance levels for each assessment are set appropriately.
+The only thing you’ll need to do for assessments is verify that the performance levels for each assessment are set appropriately.
 Before checking these, ensure that the district configuration for performance levels has been completed.

 What if I have two different sets of performance levels that I’d like to use that cannot be easily put into numerical order?

 In cases where two separate sets of performance levels exist for a district, it is best practice to use only one set of performance levels at a time for each individual assessment.
 Doing so allows for the best use of the new Highest Level Achieved column.
 Utilizing two different sets of PLs simultaneously will cause the Highest Level Achieved column to function outside of its intended use.